Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 XRT Native APIs
 ===============

 From 2020.2 release XRT provides a new XRT API set in C, C++, and Python flavor.
-This document introduces the usability of C and C++ APIs.

 To use the native XRT APIs, the host application must link with the **xrt_coreutil** library.
 Compiling host code with XRT native C++ API requires C++ standard with -std=c++14 or newer.